kridel-lab/FLOMICS/README.md

 ## Sample overview

-All samples included, post QC, are shown below, as of 21 Mar 2023:
+All samples included, post QC, are shown below, as of 12 May 2023:

 <img src="2023-05-12_overview_samples_cohorts_profiling.png" alt="2023-05-12_overview_samples_cohorts" width="800"/>